nkumar-blink/django-learn/Readme.md

 ```

 - QuerySets are lazy gets evaluated at a later point of time advanatge here is we can use it to do complex query.
+- eg: ordery by title asc and inventory desc -> Product.objects.all().order_by('title', -'inventory')